joelkuiper/yesparql/README.md

 - Names ending with `!` will perform a [SPARQL UPDATE](http://www.w3.org/TR/sparql11-update/)
 - All others will execute a [SPARQL QUERY](http://www.w3.org/TR/sparql11-query/) of types [ASK](http://www.w3.org/TR/rdf-sparql-query/#ask), [SELECT](http://www.w3.org/TR/rdf-sparql-query/#select), [CONSTRUCT](http://www.w3.org/TR/rdf-sparql-query/#construct), or [DESCRIBE](http://www.w3.org/TR/rdf-sparql-query/#describe) depending on the query.

 ### Result format
-Each of the executed queries returns a lazy sequence of results (SELECT) or triples (DESCRIBE, CONSTRUCT) in a native Clojure format.
+Each of the executed queries returns a lazy sequence of result bindings (SELECT), or triples (DESCRIBE, CONSTRUCT) in a native Clojure format.
 ASK returns a boolean.

 Access to the underlying [`ResultSet`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSet.html) and [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/QueryExecution.html) are provided `->result`, `->query-execution` functions for SELECT queries.

 For DESCRIBE and CONSTRUCT access to the Jena Iterator of [`Triple`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/graph/Triple.html)s is provided by `->triples`, in addition to `->query-execution`.
 A convenience method `->model` is provided to transform the results in to a Jena [`Model`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/rdf/model/Model.html).
+It's perfectly to fine to use these Jena objects (e.g. `->result`), with the Clojure-Java [interop](http://clojure.org/java_interop).

+Queries should be called in a `with-open` in order to close the underlying [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/).

+**WARNING**: while it is completely possible to not close the result, it will leak resources and is not advisable.

 ### Result serialization
 YeSPARQL offers various functions to serialize `Model` and `ResultSet` in the `yesparql.sparql` namespace.